thunderbird/notion-scripts/README.md

 You can change the property names in the sync_settings config if needed.

 #### GitHub Setup
-On GitHub, you'll need to create two projects:
+On GitHub, you'll need to create two projects for each set of repositories you want to synchronize:

 **Sprint Project**: This is the project that will retain the individual tasks, as noted above, with the following fields: